hyperledger/indy-hipe/text/json-ld-compatibility/README.md

 transformation of RDF.

-Since we want to violate as few assumptions as possible for a developer with general knowledge of JSON, A2A messages reverse this default, making arrays an ordered construct, as if all A2A message `@context`s contained something
+Since we want to violate as few assumptions as possible for a developer with general knowledge of JSON, DIDComm messages reverse this default, making arrays an ordered construct, as if all DIDComm message `@context`s contained something
 like:

 ```JSON